Serving

 Most

-This soup is made in various parts of Indonesia, though the fish used may be different and the name may be different.
-It's a tasty soup and just the thing for using up fish stock and those small pieces of fish gathering in the freezer compartment.
+A soup made in various parts of Indonesia, though the fish and the name may be different.
+It's a tasty soup and great for using up fish stock and small pieces of fish gathering in the freezer compartment.

 1